J-Sarnoff/FlexFloat.jl/README.md

 *This capability exists transparently -- apps that do not need it do not see it.*

 Each Flex may be [re]assigned either of two states and the statefulness persists unless reassigned.
 There is no limit on state changes, nor any requirement that states change.
 The state is independant of the kind of interval (ClCl, OpOp, ClOp, OpCl); one may create some logical dependance in code.
+To simplify use,

+            ClCl(), OpOp(), ClOp(), OpCl() create values in the 'exact' state clcl(), opop(), clop(), opcl() create values in the 'inexact' stat (titlecase is used with situated values, lowercase with enhanced values)

        Assignment, determination and utilization of statefulness is entirely given to your application.